From localized 4f electrons to anisotropic exchange interactions in ferromagnetic CeRh6Ge4: Introduction

 Cerium based ferromagnets are materials of high fundamental interest.
 The highly localized $4f$ electrons of cerium can show Kondo lattice behavior where the localized spin is screened by conduction electrons and forms a Kondo singlet, leading to a correlated paramagnetic ground state~\cite{Hewson1993}.
 This behavior is controlled by the strength of the hybridization between the localized moment and the conduction electrons.
 In the case of weak hybridization, the localized $4f$ electrons can interact via the Ruderman–Kittel–Kasuya–Yosida (RKKY) interaction which is mediated by conduction electrons.
 The result can be magnetically ordered states.

 A particularly interesting possibility in the case of cerium magnetism is a ferromagnetic ground state which is realized in a small but growing number of compounds such as \ce{CeRuPO}~\cite{Krellner2007}, \ce{CeRu2Al2B}~\cite{Baumbach2012} and \ce{CePt}~\cite{Larrea2005}.
 The fact that ferromagnetic ordering temperatures $T_{\rm C}$ are typically small means that there often are experimentally accessible tuning parameters like pressure that allow suppression of $T_{\rm C}$ to zero temperature, providing access to a quantum phase transition instead of the usual thermal phase transition.
 The properties of materials near such a quantum critical point are highly nontrivial and interesting~\cite{Brando2016}.
-Ferromagnetic quantum critical points are often first order~\cite{Kirkpatrick2020,Shin2024}, as in \ce{UGe2}~\cite{Huxley2001} or in \ce{UCoAl}~\cite{Aoki2011}.
-Here, we plan to study \ce{CeRh6Ge4} which is a rare example of a Kondo lattice system with ferromagnetic order at ambient pressure and a second-order ferromagnetic quantum critical point that is accessible at elevated pressures.
+Ferromagnetic quantum critical points are often first order as in \ce{UGe2}~\cite{Huxley2001} or in \ce{UCoAl}~\cite{Aoki2011}.
+Here, we plan to study, \ce{CeRh6Ge4} which is a rare example of a Kondo lattice system with ferromagnetic order at ambient pressure and a second-order ferromagnetic quantum critical point that is accessible at elevated pressures.

 {\cerhge} exhibits a ferromagnetic transition at $T_\textrm{C}=2.5$\,K~\cite{Matsuoka2015}.
 This compound has attracted significant interest due to the emergence of a ferromagnetic quantum critical point (QCP) under pressure~\cite{Kotegawa2019,Shen2020}.
 To realize a QCP associated with a ferromagnetic transition, magnetic anisotropy plays a key role~\cite{Shen2020}, as it helps to avoid a first-order transition.
+Theoretical investigations into the realization of a ferromagnetic QCP have subsequently explored the absence of inversion symmetry~\cite{Kirkpatrick2020}, the influence of the spin-orbit coupling~\cite{Miserev2022}, and the role of nonsymmorphic symmetry~\cite{Shin2024}.
 In this paper, we apply a recently developed first-principles method for calculating the magnetic susceptibility and derive low-energy effective interactions.
 We demonstrate that the exchange interations responsible for the ferromagnetic transition is highly anisotropic, stabilizing the in-plane ferromagneitc moment of $4f$ electrons.